21–23 January 2026 · Royal Museums of Art and History, Brussels

 Overview of the complete digitisation workflow

-Lecture on goals of the hands-on activities
+Lecture on the goals of the hands-on activities

 Workshop on storytelling and XR